dmerejkowsky/blog/content/en/post/0103-i-am-a-rusty-frog.md

 The refactoring took place 6 months ago.
 I am using those tools at work, which means I was using those commands for 6 months, 5 days a week.
 The database files contained thousands of entries.
 The horrible bug was still there, consuming CPU cycles without a care in the world, and I did not notice anything.

 Fortunately, I did a peer programming session with one of my colleagues and something weird happened.
-It got *bored* watching my zsh prompt getting stuck when I was using the `z` and `ctrl-r` shortcuts.
+He got *bored* watching my zsh prompt getting stuck when I was using the `z` and `ctrl-r` shortcuts.

 I then measured the performance of my tools again and I found  that the `cmd-history list` command took 1.7 **seconds** to run.
 That's *one thousand and seven hundred* milliseconds.
 It's a **very long** time.
 No wonder my colleague got bored!
 What's amazing though is that I did *not* notice anything wrong until he told me about it.